twilio/video-quickstart-ios/ReplayKitExample/README.md

 **Conferencing (In-App)**

-Use `RPScreenRecorder` to capture the screen and play/record audio using `TVIDefaultAudioDevice`.
+Use an `RPScreenRecorder` to capture the screen and play/record audio using `TVIDefaultAudioDevice`.
 After joining a Room you will be able to hear other Participants, and they will be able to hear you, and see the contents of your screen.

 When using the in-process `RPScreenRecorder` APIs, you may only capture content from your own application.
 Screen capture is suspended upon entering the backround.
 Once you being capturing, your application is locked to its current interface orientation.

 **Broadcast (Extension)**

 Use an `RPBroadcastSampleHandler` to receive audio and video samples.
 Video samples are routed to `ReplayKitVideoSource`, while `ExampleReplayKitAudioCapturer` handles audio.
-In order to reduce memory usage, the extension configures the capturer to downscsale the incoming video frames and prefers the use of the H.264 codec.

 An iOS 12.0 extension is not limited to capturing the screen of a single application.
 In fact, it is possible to capture video from any application including the home screen.

+In order to reduce memory usage, the extension configures `ReplayKitVideoSource` to downscsale incoming video frames, and prefers the H.264 video codec.
+In a Group Room, the extension connects as a publish-only Participant ([TVIConnectOptionsBuilder.automaticSubscriptionEnabled](https://twilio.github.io/twilio-video-ios/docs/latest/Classes/TVIConnectOptionsBuilder.html#//api/name/automaticSubscriptionEnabled)) to further reduce bandwidth, memory, and CPU requirements.

 **ReplayKitVideoSource**